Maddyosman/Maddyosman/README.md

-Economics and Finance undergraduate interested in the synergies between finance and technology Learning how to code in python
+Economics and Finance undergraduate interested in the synergies between finance and technology.
+Learning how to code in Python.